microsoft/TechExcel-Integrating-Azure-PaaS-and-AI-Services-for-AI-Design-Wins/docs/07_resource_cleanup/07_resource_cleanup.md

 ## Objectives

-Upon completion of this exercise, you will deleted all resources you created to complete this workshop.
+Upon completing this exercise, you will delete all resources you created to complete this workshop.

 ## Lab Duration